fooplugins/foogallery/README.txt

 * New : Added gallery settings to change the lightbox captions when FooBox is the selected lightbox
 * New : Added ability to refresh gallery preview when editing by clicking preview button again
 * Update : FooGallery client side 2.0.3
+* Update : simplified extensions admin page and removed all build-your-own logic
+* Fix : Updated styling for FooGallery Block to look correct in latest version of Gutenberg
 * Fix : JSON objects get built using all attributes needed
 * Fix : Could not add images to the gallery for some installs, due to no thumbnail sizes being returned.
 Made the logic more resilient.
 * Fix : Compatible with WP Rocket Lazy loading